Peppadew cheese spread

 cook's note: The easiest way to finely grate the onion is to use the small holes on a box grater.
 That way you get the flavor of onion without any big pieces of it in the spread.

-To learn more about Charleston, be sure to check out our summer issue.
-ON SALE JUNE 1.
+To learn more about Charleston, be sure to check out our summer ’15 issue.